 Buying a home can be a very solid investment.
 This being said, renting can also be a better option for some, depending on the circumstances.
 A thorough review of the current interest rates and lender programs offered should be conducted with an agent to determine what is best for your situation.

 I own a home, should I buy another before selling my current home?

 There is truly no concrete "correct" answer to this question.
 There are pro’s and con’s to buying a home before selling your current home and the same can be said about selling your current home before buying another.
 The biggest benefit to buying a home before selling your current home is the fact that you have a suitable property lined up.
 This can reduce the stress and pressure of having to find a home once your current home is sold.
 This however also can create disappointment and heartbreak.
-If you are unable to purchase a new home without having to sell your current home, you’re purchase offer is going to be contingent upon sale and transfer of title of your current home.
+If you are unable to purchase a new home without having to sell your current home, your purchase offer is going to be contingent upon sale and transfer of title of your current home.
 If your current home does not sell in a timely manner, this can lead to you getting "bumped" by a non-contingent buyer and you losing out on the home you’re looking to purchase, which can be devastating.

 Who pays the Realtor fees when buying a home?

 One reason why buyers ask the question about the need of having a Realtor when buying a home is because they don’t understand who pays the Realtor fees when buying a home.
 There are no guarantees, however, in most cases the seller pays the buyers Realtor fees.